Skip to main content

 print(load_info)

-Run this script twice to see that issues table still contains only one copy of the data.
+Run this script twice to see that the issues table still contains only one copy of the data.

 tip